grv1mehta/test-bdd-selenium/README.md

 Steps to run at your system:
-Clone the repository using "git clone"
+Clone the repository using `git clone https://github.com/grv1mehta/test-bdd-selenium.git`

-Run "mvn clean test"
+Run `mvn clean test`

 Cucumber Reports: